-Craig McCullough, MSc, MIACP, is a certified PEERS® provider that brings this programme to Ireland after creating a successful PEERS® program in the States.
+Craig McCullough, MSc, MIACP, is a certified PEERS® provider that brings this programme to Ireland after creating a successful PEERS® programme in the States.
 His 20+ years of experience in clinical mental health, schools, and working with developmentally delayed youth offer a source of resource and connection to the families he serves.

 In addition, Craig has also raised a child on the Autism Spectrum which has offered him an intimate perspective of these challenges and wonderful characteristics people with brain differences share.